Updated: April 10, 2023 - 6 min read

 People use products to do their jobs better, faster, easier, and with a joyful experience.
 Whenever they are not satisfied when doing their jobs, there is a problem.
 Every problem needs a solution that able to solve it and makes the situation and experience better.
 Finally, requirements that related to the problem need to be elicited in order to make a solution useful, valuable, and worthwhile to use.
 So, as you see, these three are completely and closely related together.

 Validation is not just for the increments or the mature product.
 It starts with the requirements.
 In order to develop a digital product that satisfies stakeholders’ needs and desires, you need to validate the elicited requirements.
 According to IREB, validation is the process of confirming that the document requirements match the stakeholders’ needs and desires.
-Or in other words, confirming whether the right requirements have been specified.
+Or, in other words, confirming whether the right requirements have been specified.

-Digital products are existing in a world that contains EXTREME change.
+Digital products exist in a world that contains EXTREME change.
 Desires, needs, processes, jobs, behaviors, and capabilities change continuously.
 So, the digital product needs to embrace the change to show its value and improve its capability to deliver an experience that satisfies the users.
 Keep in mind that you as a product people should manage the evolution, otherwise it manages you and guide the product through failure.

 Innovation is a key principle of the RE.
 It reminds product people that they are not the stakeholders’ voice recorders.
 They should be innovation aware.
 They are going beyond of whatever the stakeholders’ tell them to make them happy and excited.
 In order to make disruptive innovations happen, product people need to exploring possible disruptive ways of doing their jobs that make them achieve their goals with a better experience.